Ghettoboycairo/ToffeProject/README.md

     - customerNameToPasswordLog: Hashmap with the key as the username and the value as the user password.
     - customerNameToEmail: Hashmap with the key as the username and the value as the user email.
-    - customerNameToCartLog: Hashmap with the key as the username and the value as a unique object of type
+    - customerNameToCartLog: Hashmap with the key as the username and the value as a unique object of type cart.
+    - customerNameToPasswordLog: Hashmap with the key as the username and the value as an ArrayList that holds objects of type orders.
+    - userName: Holds the name of the customer and is set when the signIn function is called.
+It is set to null when signOut is called.
+    - loggedIn: Indicates if a customer is logged in.

+  Functions:
+    - signUp: Asks the user for the data required to sign them up and assigns the data to the corresponding data structures if the username entered doesn't already exist.
+    - signIn: Signs the user in if the username exists in the logs and the entered password is correct.
+If so, it assigns the username to the userName attribute and changes the loggedIn boolean to true to indicate that a user is logged in.
+    - signOut: Sets the userName to null and loggedIn to false.

+- Order:

+  Class serves as an order for every time a user checks out with a cart.

+  Attributes:
+    - allOrders: Holds all the previous orders made by each customer.
+    - deliveryAddress: Holds the address of the customer who made the order.
+    - itemList: Holds the items of the cart.

+  Functions:
+    - Order: The constructor creates a new ArrayList of itemList and adds to it all the cart items.
+It adds the order to the allOrders list and the customerNameToPreviousOrders to be saved as the customer's order history.
+Finally, it clears the customer's cart as it is now an active order.
+    - viewAllOrders: Views all the orders of all the customers.